smoortga/iihe_sklearn_tutorial/README.md

 For Mac: `bash Anaconda2-2.4.0-Linux-x86_64.sh`

-After the installation is finished, there should a new directory in your home folder named anaconda(2).
+After the installation is finished, there should be a new directory in your home folder named anaconda(2).
 Test if Anaconda is indeed installed by typing `conda` in your command line.
 If this does not say something like `conda: command not found`, you are good.

 *NOTE: you might need to restart your terminal after the installation, since anaconda adds a line to your .bash_profile that sets the correct PATH.
 If this is not the case, please set: `PATH="/YOUR/HOME/DIRECTORY/anaconda(2)/bin:$PATH`*